Mostafa-Wahied/copy-fields-extension/README.md

 ### Field Copier Extension
 Field Copier is a Firefox extension designed to streamline the process of copying and mapping fields between two platforms.
-Developed using JavaScript and Bootstrap, this extension was created to improve the efficiency of my team by automating the process of transferring data between different systems.
+Developed using JavaScript and Bootstrap, this extension automates the process of transferring data between multiple systems, increasing productivity and efficiency.

 ### Features
  - Copy fields from one platform to another with a single click.
- - Supports two customizable processes for different use cases.
+ - Supports two customizable processes for different use cases; includes optional drag & drop feature.
- - Optional Drag & Drop feature for one of the processes.
- - Automatically detects the current page type and adjusts the dropdown accordingly.
+ - Automatically detect the current page type and instantly adjust dropdown options accordingly.
  - Customizable user-specific fields.

 ### Installation